DIsaacman/Research/README.md

 - Rima Senvest Management

 ## Results

-What has been the business impact of this company so far?

 In 2005 Bridgewater became the largest hedge fund in terms of assets under management.
 They have consistently led by setting the industry benchmark for financial returns on investment and their operation as a large organisation.[^7]

 In 2007, the financial decisions placed the company in a fortunate position to profit from the impending 2008 financial crisis.

 Ray Dalio studied the history of market collapses by analysing the economic changes over 500 years.
 In addition, Ray published a paper in 2008 titled "How the Economic Machine Works: A Template for Understanding What is Happening Now", an essay assessing the potential of various economies by various criteria.

 A [video](https://www.youtube.com/watch?v=PHe0bXAIuk0) of the same name exists and is crucial in the understanding of market cycles as they relate to debit and credit.